 Explore the Visitor Centre & Museum

-The visitor centre at Dinosaur Provincial Park is open from April-November and is the perfect place to start your visit.
-The visitor centre can be found on the park maps and is sometimes labelled as “Field Station”.
+The visitor centre at Dinosaur Provincial Park is open from April to November and is the perfect place to start your visit.
+It can be found on the park maps and is sometimes labelled as “Field Station.”

 Access to the museum in the visitor centre costs $4 CAD per person.
-The museum features exhibits of 49 different dinosaur species that have been found at Dinosaur Provincial Park.
-The museum also has a theatre that can seat 80 guests per screening.
+The museum features exhibits of 49 different dinosaur species found at Dinosaur Provincial Park.
+It also has a theatre that can seat 80 guests per screening.

 Inside the visitor centre museum, displays of the local flora, fauna, and geography can be found.
 These exhibits provide a history of the park and help guests understand more about what makes Dinosaur Provincial Park unique.

-The visitor centre has interactive exhibits about the dinosaurs whose fossils have been found in the area, which are perfect for children.
-In addition, the visitor centre is also where tour reservations are made and tickets are picked up.
+The visitor centre has interactive exhibits about the dinosaurs whose fossils have been found in the area, perfect for children.
+It is also where tour reservations are made, and tickets are picked up.

 Go Camping

-Camping at Dinosaur Provincial Park is the best way to fully experience what the park has to offer.
+Camping at Dinosaur Provincial Park is the best way to fully experience the park’s offerings.
 Camping is available year-round, and the park maintains the campsites to keep them clean for visitors.

-Campsite reservations can fill quickly at Dinosaur Provincial Park during the peak season and summer months.
-Reservations can only be made online or over the phone, so make sure to save your spot if you want to sleep under the stars!
+Campsite reservations can fill quickly at Dinosaur Provincial Park during peak and summer seasons.
+Reservations can only be made online or over the phone, so save your spot if you want to sleep under the stars!

 Tents & RVs

-For anyone wanting a traditional camping experience, Dinosaur Provincial Park has the perfect place.
-Over 120 campsites for tents and RVs are available at the park.
+For anyone wanting a traditional camping experience, Dinosaur Provincial Park is the perfect place.
+The park has over 120 campsites for tents and RVs.
 These sites also feature a playground, food concessions, showers, and a laundry facility.

 These spaces can fill up fast.
 If you can’t secure a camping spot at Dinosaur Provincial Park, check the area for other campsites nearby!